 12.11 Requirements to confirm Applicant’s identity

-In satisfying itself, the Accredited Body must sight four documents consisting of:
+- In satisfying a nationally coordinated criminal history check, the Customer must sight four documents consisting of:

 - at least one of the documents listed as a ‘Commencement of Identity Document’;